donovanglover/nix-config/README.md

     - Install the system from scratch and have the exact same configuration as before.
     - It is trivial to make your own live usb of the system.

+## Philosophy

+1. Use configuration files for everything.
+Make it easy to replicate your entire setup on multiple machines, without having to manually click through things or add obscurely large "config" files.
+2. Changing themes should make the computer feel completely different, but not affect the functionality itself.

 ## Before You Begin

 1. [Linux is not an operating system](https://www.gnu.org/gnu/linux-and-gnu.html).
 All the so-called "Linux" distributions are actually distributions of [GNU/Linux](https://www.gnu.org/gnu/gnu-users-never-heard-of-gnu.html).